-AU LENGTH MARK "Off" (U+0BD7) is a character in Tamil which has been added to the Unicode and is very rarely used in Modern Tamil.
-As it is very rarely used by the language community the same character will not be included in the proposed repertoire.
+AU LENGTH MARK "Off" (U+0BD7) is a character in Tamil which has been added to Unicode for technical reasons and is not used in Tamil.
+As it is not used by the language community the same character will not be included in the proposed repertoire.
 This is in compliance with the Conservatism principle as laid down in the Root Zone LGR procedure.